callstack/react-native-testing-library/docs/API.md

 A method returning an array of `ReactTestInstance`s with matching text – may be a string or regular expression.

+### `getByPlaceholder: (placeholder: string | RegExp)`

+A method returning a `ReactTestInstance` for a `TextInput` with a matching placeholder – may be a string or regular expression.
+Throws when no matches.

+### `getAllByPlaceholder: (placeholder: string | RegExp)`

+A method returning an array of `ReactTestInstance`s for `TextInput`'s with a matching placeholder – may be a string or regular expression.

 ### `getByProps: (props: { [propName: string]: any })`

 A method returning a `ReactTestInstance` with matching props object.
 Throws when no matches.